 Click Here for tab for Marry Me by Train

-This is a song that’s going to sound incredibly difficult at first, but fret not!
+This song sounds incredibly difficult at first, but fret not!
 It’s much easier than it sounds.
 There is essentially a single picking pattern that you will repeat over and over.
-So once you have that right hand rhythm down you’re essentially there already, then all that’s left is to memorize the left hand notes.
+So once you have that right-hand rhythm down, you’re essentially already there.
+Then all that’s left is to memorize the left-hand notes.